Coast Funding logo

 The company offers six distinct financing products: Business Loans ($10K-$1M), Business Lines of Credit ($10K-$500K), Working Capital funding ($5K-$2M), Equipment Financing ($10K-$5M), Receivables Financing ($10K-$1M), and their proprietary "Swell Product."
 Their Business Line of Credit features monthly rates starting at 2.99% with draw flexibility, while equipment financing offers 2-5 year fixed terms.
 The company explicitly states there is no impact to personal credit when applying for business funding.
 They serve over a dozen industry verticals including healthcare practices (dental, medical, chiropractic), construction, agriculture, retail, and professional services.

-Coast Funding differentiates itself through several stated commitments: a 5-minute online application process, rapid underwriting based on 4 months of business bank statements, funding decisions and deposits within 24 hours, minimal documentation requirements, and a relationship-focused approach with dedicated Business Funding Advisors.
+Coast Funding differentiates itself through several stated commitments: a 5-minute online application process, rapid underwriting based on 4 months of business bank statements, funding decisions and deposits within 24 hours, limited-documentation claims to verify, and a relationship-focused approach with dedicated Business Funding Advisors.
 They emphasize "Responsibility" in guiding clients to appropriate funding decisions and position themselves as offering "renewable" capital sources for ongoing business needs.
 The company also operates multiple portal systems (Partner, Client, Investor, and Referral) suggesting an established infrastructure.

 However, potential borrowers should note that while the company advertises maximum funding amounts up to $5M, most products cluster in the $10K-$1M range.
 The FAQ and website materials use phrases like "subject to underwriting approval" and "additional restrictions may apply," indicating that advertised terms and rates are not guaranteed.
 Specific APR/cost information is limited to the 2.99% monthly rate mentioned for one product.
 The company's rapid funding claims (24 hours) contain exceptions acknowledged in fine print regarding "funding cut-offs and various products."